felipekejo/felipekejo/README.md

 ## About me

-I'm a Front-end developer born in São Paulo/Brazil but currently living in Adelaide/Australia
+I'm a Software Developer born in São Paulo/Brazil but currently living in Adelaide/Australia

 ## 📚 Education